firedev/firedev.github.io/_posts/2023-03-06-develop-for-joy.md

 * Convert it to an Epic with a checklist of subtasks.
 Subtasks should be closed for this Epic to be considered complete.
 This helps to break down complex tasks and measure team velocity.
 And it looks crazy at first.
 But that is only until you start completing the Epics.
 In the end, everything is a subtask of a bigger goal.

+# Always move forward
+Accept that the work is endless.
+The project can't be "completed".
+It's always in flux.
+So if the issue is too big — divide it into two: 20% work that completes 80% of the scope and the rest.
+Complete the former, split the latter, and so on.
+This way the work is always 80% done and moves forward quickly with tangible increments.

 ## Priorities
 Try something simple: